-Enable Undo: When enabled, this option lets you undo any operation you have performed on your map.
-This gives you the freedom to experiment, as you can easily undo the last change made by choosing Undo ✓ in the Quick Access Toolbar (or Ctrl + Z), and reapply the change if necessary with Redo → or (Ctrl + Y).
+The Undo feature lets you reverse any operation you have performed on your map.
+This gives you the freedom to experiment, as you can easily undo the last change made by choosing Undo in the Quick Access Toolbar (or Ctrl + Z), and reapply the change if necessary with Redo or (Ctrl + Y).